“In a society that profits from your self doubt, liking yourself is a rebellious act.” – Caroline Caldwell

 February is the month of love, and what better way is there to show ourselves some love than by introducing a few new clean, non-toxic products in our daily routines?

-One of my favorite ways to discover clean beauty – other than visiting the (very tiny)! display counters at Whole Foods – is through subscription boxes like Petit Vour, The Detox Box, Love Goodly, and finally, Goodbeing, the box I’ll be reviewing today.
+One of my favorite ways to discover clean beauty – other than visiting the (very tiny)! display counters at Whole Foods – is through subscription boxes like Petit Vour, Love Goodly, and Vegan Cuts, as well as Goodbeing, the box I’ll be reviewing today.
 New to Goodbeing?
 You can find out more about their subscription boxes here, or explore some of my previous boxes here.

 Alright, now let’s dig into the the non-toxic beauty and lifestyle goodies in my personalized box for this month…